Chinese people in Korea: Early history

 Individual Chinese are recorded on the Korean Peninsula as early as the 13th century, with some going on to found Korean clans.
 However, there was little recognisable community until July 1882, when the Qing dynasty sent Admiral Wu Changqing and 3,000 troops at the request of the Korean government to aid in quelling a rebellion.
 Accompanying the troops were some 40 Chinese merchants and other civilians.
-In August that same year, Qing Superintendent for Trade for the Northern Ports Li Hongzhang lifted restrictions on coastal trade and signed the Regulations for Maritime and Overland Trade Between Chinese and Korean Subjects, and two further agreements the following year, which granted Chinese merchants permission to trade in Korea.
+In August that same year, Qing Superintendent for Trade for the Northern Ports Li Hongzhang lifted restrictions on coastal trade and signed the China–Korea Treaty of 1882 ("Regulations for Maritime and Overland Trade Between Chinese and Korean Subjects"), and two further agreements the following year, which granted Chinese merchants permission to trade in Korea.

 Unlike in other Asian countries, 90% of the early overseas Chinese in Korea came from Shandong, rather than the southern coastal provinces of Guangdong and Fujian.
-During the late 19th and early 20th century Shandong was hard hit by famine, drought, and banditry especially in its northwest, and caused many to migrate to other parts of Shandong, China, and Korea.
+During the late 19th and early 20th century Shandong was hard hit by famine, drought, and banditry especially in its northwest, and caused many to migrate to other parts of China and Korea.
 See Shandong people.
 Chinese merchants did well in competition with the Japanese due to their superior access to credit.
 They were not confined to port cities, and many did business in inland parts of Korea.
 Generally speaking, Japanese traders were more interested in quick profits, while the Chinese established relationships with customers.
 The earliest Chinese school in Korea, the Joseon Hwagyo Primary School, was established in 1902 in Incheon.